shawcharles/efficient-kan/README.md

 **Note:** This repository (`github.com/shawcharles/efficient-kan`) is a fork of an efficient implementation of Kolmogorov-Arnold Networks (KAN), adapted and utilized for the analysis presented in:

-*   Shaw, C. (2025). **“Rethinking Distributional IVs: KAN-Powered D-IV-LATE & Model Choice”**
+*   Shaw, C. (2025). **“Model Risk in Machine-Learning Distributional IV Estimation”**
 ([arXiv:2506.12765](https://arxiv.org/abs/2506.12765)). *(https://github.com/shawcharles/kan-d-iv-late)*

 The original `efficient-kan` library (on which this fork is based) can be found at [https://github.com/Blealtan/efficient-kan](https://github.com/Blealtan/efficient-kan) (by @Blealtan).
 The original KAN implementation (`pykan`) is available [here](https://github.com/KindXiaoming/pykan).

-This README combines information from the original `efficient-kan` README with added usage examples and context relevant to its application in the aforementioned papers.
+This README combines information from the original `efficient-kan` README with added usage examples and context relevant to its application in the paper above.

 ---